creynaud/creynaud.github.io/README.md

 # creynaud.github.io
-This Claire Reynaud's website and blog.
+This is Claire Reynaud's website and blog.